-Annex G shows this Lending List as at 28th January 2020 together with definitions of credit ratings, watches and credit default swaps.
+Annex G shows this Lending List as at 1 April 2021 together with definitions of credit ratings, watches and credit default swaps.
+The limits on the Lending List have been altered to reflect the current average cash investment balance of between £450m and £300m.